Dr. Julie Bates B.A., Ph.D. (Dublin)Assistant Professor in Irish Writing

 - 'Beckett' – MPhil series of lectures and seminars mapping Beckett’s distinct authorial procedure in his fiction, drama for stage and radio, film and poetry.
 Students consult Beckett’s papers in Trinity’s special collections

-- I am at present co-editing a special issue of the journal Word & Image with with Léa Vuong (University of Manchester) that will present new scholarship by curators, art historians and literary critics emerging from the artist Louise Bourgeois's recently formed archives in New York (2019).
+- I am co-editing, with Léa Vuong (University of Sydney), a special issue of the journal Word & Image that will present scholarship by curators, art historians and literary critics emerging from the recently formed archives of the artist Louise Bourgeois (2019).

-- I have an essay on the writer Brian Dillon in The New Irish Studies: Twenty-First-Century Critical Revisions, ed.
+- ‘Essayism in contemporary Ireland’, The New Irish Studies: Twenty-First-Century Critical Revisions, ed.
 Paige Reynolds (Cambridge University Press, 2019).

 School of English